-We’re excited to share a different type of guest post.
+We’re excited to share this guest post about the best bars in Rotterdam for craft beer.
 Tina is a fellow Rotterdammer, but a real born and raised one.
-We share a love of craft beer, although she’s definitely more of an expert (she’s currently studying to be a beer sommelier!).
-She writes 010 Beer Blog, providing an incredible amount of information about craft beer both here and around the world.
-We asked her to share her recommendations for the best bars in Rotterdam for craft beer.
-She’s also given her expert tips for which beers to choose at each place.
-We can’t wait to try them all for ourselves.
+We share a love of craft beer, although she’s definitely more of an expert (she’s a beer sommelier and writes 010 Beer Blog).
+In addition to a thorough review of each bar, Tina has also given her expert tips for which beers to choose at each place.
+Proost!

 Stadsbrouwerij De Pelgrim

-You can visit De Kaapse Brouwers at Veerlaan and Kaapse Maria at Mauritsweg 52
+2020 update: Kaapse and Fenix Food Factory have now moved.
+You can visit De Kaapse Brouwers at Nico Koomanskade 1025 and Kaapse Maria at Mauritsweg 52.

 THOMS Brewery is the new kid in town.
 It opened in summer of 2018 around the corner from its sister café THOMS Restaurant and Underground Bar on the vibrant Meent street in the center of Rotterdam.
 It reminds me of an American diner and the interior is colorful and inviting.
 They make their own beer in-house, which you can tap yourself at self-serve tables!
 All beers are meant to be enjoyed fresh (unpasteurized and unfiltered) and the styles cater to a broad audience, such as their Weizen, Hoppy Pale Ale, NEIPA and Lager.
 They serve food as well, so you won’t go hungry.